 While injecting in their booth, participants are monitored by the staff and nurses so they may intervene in the event of an overdose or provide safer injection education.

 Here participants can receive care, treatment and support for health issues and concerns, as well as education on how to reduce the harm from injection drug use.

 5. Counseling and Support Offices

 Here participants may meet with counselors, seek detox and treatment options, or other referrals to services, such as housing and mental health services.

 6. Chill Lounge

 Here participants can stay as long as they need until they feel safe enough to go outside.
-At InSite this area is staffed by peers who are active and former drug users and provide participants with coffee and juice and helpful information about community services, shelters, and meal providers in the community.
+At InSite, this area is staffed by peers who are active and former drug users.
+They provide participants with coffee and juice as well as helpful information about community services, shelters and meal providers in the community.

 InSite also provides detox (2nd floor) and supportive housing for those seeking treatment (3rd floor).
 This allows participants to avoid long waiting lists and get more immediate access to treatment when they are ready.
 In the spirit of integrated care, King County currently has plans to make buprenorphine available in proposed SCSs.